settermjd/laminas-phone-number-validator/README.md

 ![Build Status](https://github.com/settermjd/laminas-phone-number-validator/actions/workflows/php.yml/badge.svg)

-This is a custom laminas-validator class that checks if a phone number is valid by using Twilio's Lookup API.
+This is a custom laminas-validator class that checks if a phone number is valid by using [Twilio's Lookup API][twilio-lookup-api-url].

 ## Overview